 Bevel edge chisels are probably the most versatile ones out there.
-Obviously, if you get a specified mortise chisel, that can be better for mortising, but you can still do it like mortising with bevel edge chisels.
-Similarly, you could also do a pairing with these, and you don’t necessarily need to get a paring chisel.
+Obviously, getting a specified mortise chisel can be better for mortising, but you can still do it like mortising with bevel edge chisels.
+Similarly, you could also do a pairing with these, and you don’t necessarily need to get a pairing chisel.

 A micro chisel would be best for detailing work.
 It has a really tiny blade on it, and it actually has a bevel edge on it.

-When you come to dovetailing, the fact that you have those tapered edges on them.
-You can get right down to the Baseline when you clean out the tails.
+When you come to dovetailing, the fact that you have those tapered edges on them, you can get right down to the Baseline when you clean out the tails.
 Simultaneously, the square corners on a firmer chisel would bruise the edges of the tails and then show up in the finished joint.
-So that’s kind of the main advantage with bevel edge chisels.
+So that’s kind of the main advantage of bevel edge chisels.

-In a good quality bevel edge chisel, the bevels come down to a fine point on end.
+The bevels come down to a fine point on end in a good quality bevel edge chisel.
 There are many unfined end chisels, and they’ll still call them bevel edge chisels.
 You’ll start to bruise the corners when you’re cutting dovetails with such a chisel.
 So, when it comes to buying these, check to see how small that flat spot is on the side.
 Ideally, you want it to be as short as possible.